 In general, we use your personal information for the following purposes:

 Within the collective, your personal information is only made available to our employees, agents, and lawyers whose duties require it.
-We may also share your personal information with third parties when required by law, or with service providers (for example, hosting service providers).
-In the latter case, we adopt specific measures to protect your personal information (for example, by adopting specific contractual measures and limiting the sharing of your personal information).
+We may also share your personal information with third parties when required by law, or with service providers (for example, cloud hosting service providers).
+In the latter case, we take all necessary measures to protect your personal information (for example, by adopting specific contractual measures and limiting the sharing of your personal information).

 Notwithstanding the foregoing, we do not disclose any information that is protected by solicitor-client privilege unless you have waived such privilege, that we have your consent or are required to do so under applicable laws.

-The personal information collected by Delegatus is hosted on secure servers that may be located outside the province of Quebec, including in Canada and the United States.
-We may also share your personal information with foreign business partners (e.g., lawyers or foreign correspondents) as part of the provision of our services.
-When your personal information is transferred abroad, contractual commitments to protect the confidentiality of your information may be put in place if required by applicable laws.
+The personal information collected by Delegatus is hosted on secure servers that may be located outside Quebec, including in Canada and the United States.
+We may also share your personal information with foreign business partners (for example, lawyer-entrepreneurs or foreign correspondents) in the course of providing our services.
+When your personal information is transferred outside Quebec in this way, we carry out a privacy impact assessment and put in place contractual undertakings to protect the confidentiality of this information.

 We will retain your personal information only for as long as necessary to fulfill the purposes listed in this Policy, or as required to comply with our legal, ethical, and regulatory obligations.
 After this time, your personal information will be destroyed or anonymized.